adobe-research/Extract-AI/README.md

 ### Training and Evaluation

-This script computes `Rouge-L` metric by default.
+This script computes the `Rouge-L` metric by default.

 ```shell
 set -x